Undocumented Students

 Catholic Charities of Spokane

-Provides social services in 13 counties in eastern Washington.
+Catholic Charities of Spokane provides social services in 13 counties in eastern Washington.
 They also provide immigration and refugee legal services.
 If they can’t help you, they can refer you to local resources that can.

 American Immigration Lawyers Association (AILA)

-A national association of more than 14,000 attorneys and law professors who practice and teach immigration law.
-Use this website for research or to search for attorneys who may be able to help you with your immigration situation.
+You can use this this website for research or to search for attorneys who may be able to help you with your immigration situation.

 Washington State Bar Association (WSBA)

-Regulates lawyers and serves as the professional association for lawyers in Washington.
+The WSBA regulates lawyers and serves as the professional association for lawyers in Washington.
 Use this website to help find attorneys or find resources for legal help.

 Immigrant Legal Resource Center